isomerpages/pa-cdcvouchers-r/_residents/Residents' FAQ.md

   </li>
 	<li>
     <input type="checkbox" id="accordion21">
-    <label for="accordion21"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">Do I need to download a mobile application to scan the merchant QR code to make payment?</span></label>
+    <label for="accordion21"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">How do I spend the vouchers?
+Do I need to download a mobile application to scan the merchant QR code to make payment?</span></label>
     <div>
 			<p>There is no need for residents to download any mobile application.
 Simply claim your vouchers by going to <a href="https://go.gov.sg/cdcv" target="redeemsg"><strong>go.gov.sg/cdcv</strong></a>.
 The voucher link will be sent to your verified mobile number.
-You can then use the voucher by presenting the QR code vouchers at participating hawkers and heartland merchants identified by the CDC Vouchers decal.
+You can then use the voucher by presenting the QR code vouchers at participating hawkers and heartland merchants, or participating supermarkets identified by the CDC Vouchers teal or yellow decal.
 			</p>
     </div>
   </li>